 Students are accepted at anytime during the year.
 Most enrollees have poor attendance and/or credit deficiencies but some just want a smaller setting, an individualized program, or to graduate early.
 Courses, textbooks, curriculum, materials and instruction are standards-based and approved by the Board of Education.
 All courses are offered during the entire school year.
 Each subject area has sets of individual contracts that allow the student to work at his/her own pace.
 The teacher student ratio is less than 1:15 which allows teachers to work with individuals and small groups of students.
 Credits are earned upon completion of a class with a grade of “C” or better.
 Graduation requirements are identical to those at the comprehensive high schools.

 Students are enrolled in five fifty minute periods.
 Rancho del Mar has a rigorous attendance policy.
-Attendance averages in the 90% range.
 Students may attend all sports events, dances and student activities on the traditional high school campus.
 Associated Student Body (ASB) officers are annually elected by the students.
-The ASB officers work with the staff to host several specific Rancho del Mar student events.
-The ASB also organizes community service activities such as a collection for Rainbow Services and phone book deliveries for Community Helpline.
+The ASB officers work with the staff to host several Rancho del Mar student activities.

-The Rancho del Mar principal personally conducts an Intake Conference with each incoming student and parent.
-Rancho del Mar’s education strategies, program and policies and the Student/Parent Handbook are reviewed.
+The Rancho del Mar principal and/or counselor personally conducts an Intake Conference with each incoming student and parent.
+Rancho del Mar’s education strategies, program, policies and expectations are reviewed.
 The student’s transcript, graduation progress and attendance records are analyzed and a course of study leading to a diploma, as well as to meet the student’s future goals, is planned.
 If the enrollee has been identified as a Student with Special Needs, a transition IEP is held.
 The counselor also meets with each student to discuss the student’s goals and plans.
 The counselor reviews the student’s cum folder, transfer grades and assessment data and works with the teachers to ascertain proper placement for the new student.
 The counselor and/or principal personally meet with each student whenever she/he completes a course, or as the need arises.
-Via Aeries, a student parent online portal, students and parents can access their individual student records,course assignments, grades and graduation progress.
-Parents receive mailed quarterly reports.
+Via Aeries, a student parent online portal, students and parents can access their individual student records, course assignments, grades and graduation progress.
 A progress report may be requested at any time.